Azure/Industrial-IoT/docs/opc-publisher/readme.md

 // @retries 3

 // Creates writer entries for all objects that implement the
-// machine tool object type or one of its subtypes on the
+// machine tool object type or one of its subtypes on this server ExpandAndCreateOrUpdateDataSetWriterEntries_V2
-// umati reference server ExpandAndCreateOrUpdateDataSetWriterEntries_V2

 {